Regular Glass Countertops

 Popular for use on a kitchen island and raised bar countertops, glass is a low-maintenance surface that can be tailored to fit the homeowner's specific styles.

 Glass tops can be made in a number of ways.
-Regular glass tops will have a hit of green, which becomes more prominent depending on the thickness of the countertop.
+Regular glass tops will have a hint of green, which becomes more prominent depending on the thickness of the countertop.
 Alternatively, a low-iron glass top will have a water-clear appearance.
 You may see a slight bit of green tint as the glass increases in thickness.
 We can also do a sandblasted finish on the glass, which gives it an opaque look.

 Backpainted glass is a popular design option for regular glass countertops.
 This can be done in a number of standard color options, and we also provide custom paint color matching.
 Provide us with a paint chip for us to produce a custom glass paint color match.